TranPhucVinh/Cplusplus/Physical layer/Memory/lvalue.md

 int c = 10;
 &b = c;//Compilation error; reinitialization for lvalue is not allow
 ```
-# lvalue reference as pass by reference
+# Pass by reference: lvalue as function argument
 ```cpp
 #include <iostream>